Skip to content

 WA State Home Visiting Core Competencies

-How do the Washington State Home Visiting Core Competencies support your work as a supervisor?
-Are you curious how other supervisors and programs use the core competencies?
+Have you ever wondered how the Washington State Home Visiting Core Competencies can support your work as a supervisor?
+Are you curious how other supervisors and/or programs use the core competencies?

-Details: These core competencies were developed by the home visiting field —for the home visiting field.
-Bring your examples, challenges, questions, and strategies to share with your peers regarding Washington State Home Visiting Core Competencies.
+Details: These core competencies were developed by the home visiting field for the home visiting field.
+Bring your examples, challenges, questions, and strategies to share with peers around the Washington State Home Visiting Core Competencies.
 Be ready to listen and share experiences with other participants.

 REGISTER HERE